thoughtram/blog/_posts/2015-07-15-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 {% endraw %}
 {% endhighlight %}

-Notice that the first parameter of the `heroku create` command will be the name that heroku will use as a subdomain to serve your site.
+Notice that the first parameter of the `heroku create` command will be the name that Heroku will use as a subdomain to serve your site.
 So in this case it's `http://demo-clog-website.herokuapp.com`.

 This will also add a new git remote called `heroku` to your repository.
 Deploying the site is as simple as running `git push heroku master`.

 ![Heroku Rejected Buildpack](/assets/heroku_rejected.png)

 Awww snap!
-We seem to be missing something as heroku rejected to build the app.
+We seem to be missing something as Heroku rejected to build the app.
 Heroku is capable of hosting apps with all kind of different tech stacks.
 The way that works is through special buildpacks that configure the server.
 When we created our app we set the buildpack to an unofficial (yet, usuable!) buildpack for Rust.
-But we are still missing two important files to give heroku the right hints how to treat our program.
+But we are still missing two important files to give Heroku the right hints how to treat our program.

 **RustConfig**
 {% highlight bash %}